inoas/glychee/README.md

 ## Requirements

-- Requires Gleam 0.30 or later.
+- Requires **Gleam 1.0** or later.
+- For benchmarking on target JavaScript see <https://hex.pm/packages/gleamy_bench>, as Glychee only allows benchmarking on target Erlang.
+- Glychee is dependency free except for *Benchee* and *Elixir*.
 - A recent Elixir and Hex must be installed.
 You might be required to run `mix local.hex` after installing Elixir.
-- Only allows benchmarking of target Erlang and not target JavaScript.

 ## Quick start